-Join Jim Heid for an in-depth discussion in this video Charting your learning path, part of Getting Started in Photography.
+Join Jim Heid for an in-depth discussion in this video Charting your learning path, part of Photography: First Steps.

 - Well, I got through this entire course without even using the word "selfie."
 Anyway, I hope this overview of photography has been useful to you, and I hope it's inspired you to learn more.
 If it has, have I got a website for you!
 Our library of photography courses is big and getting bigger all the time.
 Throughout this course, you've seen pieces of a lot of the courses that cover the subjects I've discussed.
 To help you find and explore those courses, we've created playlists that go along with the movies in this course.
 You'll find those playlists in our Playlist Center.